1. Can you review a contract and section 32 for me?

 7. Do we specialise in property transfers?

 Yes, we have extensive experience in representing buyers in the market and private transfers of properties.
-We recommend that you contact the State Revenue Office to confirm if any stamp duty implications apply to your transfer.
+We recommend that you contact the State Revenue Office to confirm if any stamp duty implications apply to your Property Transfer.
 The conveyancing process is vastly similar to purchasing from the market and we can talk you through all aspects of the process.
 Call us today for a chat about your particular transfer and how we can help you.
 Often we represent both sides of the transfer, more commonly where the parties are related or spouses.
 The main this is, we can help you!

 8. What happens with the rates, taxes and outgoings on the property?